Kikimora

-Illustration of a Kikimora (1934) by Ivan Bilibin (1876–1942).
+Illustration of a kikimora (1934) by Ivan Bilibin (1876–1942).
 (Kikimora as house-spirit and guardian of chickens - hence her depiction in chicken-like form).

-Kikimora (Note: кикимора ,/ru/; кікімора; кікімара.) is a legendary creature, a female house spirit in Slavic mythology.
+Kikimora (Note: кикимора, /ru/; кікімора; кікімара.) is a legendary creature, a female house spirit in Slavic mythology.
 Her role in the house is usually juxtaposed with that of the domovoy.
 The kikimora can either be a "bad" or a "good" spirit, which will depend on the behavior of the homeowner.
-In more recent times, an image of kikimora as a female swamp spirit had developed.
+In more recent times, an image of kikimora as a female swamp spirit has developed.

 Etymology

-Most sources link the suffix -mora with the Proto-Slavic *morà ('nightly spirit, bad dream') and the Proto-Germanic *marōn (id.), as in the modern English nightmare.
+Most sources link the suffix -mora with the Proto-Slavic *morà ('nightly spirit, bad dream') and the Proto-Germanic *marōn (id.), as in the modern English nightmare or French cauchemar.

 In Polish folklore, mora are the souls of living people that leave the body during the night, and are seen as wisps of straw or hair or as moths.
 Accordingly, Polish mora, Czech můra denote both a kind of elf or spirit as well as a "sphinx moth" or "night butterfly".
 Other Slavic languages with cognates that have the double meaning of moth are: Kashubian mòra, and Slovak mora.

 In Slovene, Croatian and Serbian, mora refers to a "nightmare".
 Mora or Mara is one of the spirits from ancient Slav mythology.
-Mara was a dark spirit that takes a form of a beautiful woman and then visits men in their dreams, torturing them with desire, and dragging life out of them.
+Mara was a dark spirit that takes the form of a beautiful woman and then visits men in their dreams, torturing them with desire, and dragging life out of them.
 In Serbia, a mare is called mora, or noćnik/noćnica ("night creature", masculine and feminine respectively).
-In Romania they were known as Moroi.